 Now we are going to create a formal map of evaporation in Texas that includes the charts that we've created.

-Change the format of the display window from Data View to Layout View by clicking on View/Layout View, to move your map around.
-When you switch back to the Layout View the new map location will be displayed.
+Change the format of the display window from Data View to Layout View by clicking on View/Layout View,

 If nothing shows up in your layout, hit Focus Data Frame to put your map in the Layout Window.